The17

 10 - 11 August 2012 Performance The Curfew Tower, Cushendall, County Antrim, Ireland

-The17 will be performing the world premier of Score 4: AGE within the Curfew Tower.
-This will be part of The17's Coast-to-Coast world tour and part of the Heart Of The Glens Festival 2012.
+The17 will perform the world premier of Score 4: AGE within the Curfew Tower.
+This is part of The17's Coast-to-Coast world tour and part of the Heart Of The Glens Festival 2012.

 horizontal rule